 Demographics: Here’s an overall profile of the audience, based on a combination of reader surveys and other analytics tools:

 Public School Teachers: Over 75%

 The biggest audience is in the U.S. (over 90%), followed by Canada, Australia, the United Kingdom, and India.

 From January 2017 to January 2018, the site received visits from 2,603,106 users; this is an average of over 216,000 visitors every month and 7,100 per day.

 Along with regular blog traffic, Cult of Pedagogy also has an ever-growing social media following and e-mail subscriber list:

 I send one e-mail per week to my list, linking readers to my most recent blog post.
 Open rates for my list average from about 35% to about 45%.

 I post to my Facebook page about six days per week.
 Every new blog post is promoted on Facebook, and is usually shown to an audience larger than my current followers.

 I post to Twitter at least four times a day.
-A sponsored post or podcast episode would be tweeted out at least 5 times the week it is published, then again about once every six weeks; I regularly re-tweet previously published blog posts because I gain new followers regularly and Twitter is fleeting by nature, so re-tweeting links to old blog posts helps them reach new audiences every time.
+A sponsored post or podcast episode would be tweeted out at least 4 times the week it is published, then again about once every six weeks; I regularly re-tweet previously published blog posts because I gain new followers regularly and Twitter is fleeting by nature, so re-tweeting links to old blog posts helps them reach new audiences every time.